 The importance of project management

 Why is project management important?
-Without project management, a project’s development would be chaotic.
-The discipline’s main goal is to ensure that everyone involved in a project knows exactly what needs to be done, for how long they have to complete an activity, what resources are available, and whom they should talk to in case they encounter a problem.
+Without the concept of project management, a project’s development would be chaotic.
+The discipline’s main goal is to ensure that everyone involved in a project knows exactly what needs to be done, how much time they have to complete an activity, what resources are available, and whom they should talk to in case they encounter a problem.

 If everybody clearly knows what they have to do, there will be much higher chances of meeting the project’s requirements.
 Also, mistakes that otherwise would require additional time to fix are eliminated from the start.
 These could lead you to lose important data and resources in the process.

 But, what makes project management successful?
 Its main goal is to ensure the final success of a project.
 A project is successful once all objectives have been followed on time and on budget and the client is pleased with the quality of the project.